MasahideMori-SimpleAppli/file_state_manager/README.md

 Built for applications that are complex and potentially subject to high volumes of data changes.

 ## Usage
-Please check out the Examples tab.
+Please check out the Examples tab in pub.dev.

 ## Support
 Basically no support.